 - Sheraton Zagreb Hotel: These reasonably priced rooms are a little further from the middle of the city.
 You’ll need to spend more time walking to visit the landmarks, but you can save yourself a few dollars on your accommodations.

-- Hotel Le Premier: If you want to split your time between sightseeing and shopping, this hotel is the perfect base camp.
+- Hotel Le Premier: If you want to split your time between sightseeing and shopping on your visit to Zagreb, this hotel is the perfect base camp.
 The trendy area around the hotel is home to several commercial districts, shopping malls, cinemas, and art galleries.
-When you’re ready to hit the attractions, you can just follow the main road to the city centre.
+When you’re ready to hit the town, you can just follow the main road to the city centre.

 ✔ Best district to stay to experience the culture of Zagreb